Postal Facts - U.S. Postal Service

 Patently the best.
 The United States Patent and Trademark Office has issued more than 700 patents to the Postal Service.

 We’re universal.
-Everyone living in the United States and its territories (Puerto Rico, U.S. Virgin Islands, Guam, American Samoa and the Northern Mariana Islands) has access to postal products and services
+Everyone living in the United States and its territories (Puerto Rico, U.S. Virgin Islands, Guam, American Samoa and the Northern Mariana Islands) has access to postal products and services and pays the same for a First-Class Mail postage stamp regardless of the sender’s location.

 We’re customer-focused.
 The Postal Service is committed to providing a positive customer experience.